DannyH1225/computational-mechanics/module_03/01_Catch_Motion.md

 * What do you see in the plot of acceleration computed from the high-resolution data?
 * Can you explain it?
 What do you think is causing this?

 +++

+The plot shows that absolute acceleration is decresing over time.
+This might be explained by the ball experiencing air resistance which causes the ball to slow down when it is acceleration

++++